poepoe3060/Odoo_Sale/README.md

 # Odoo-Sale
-Some customized modules for Odoo Sale Process.
-All are my own source codes.
 Please feel free to use them.